MicrosoftCloudEssentials-LearningHub/MS-Fabric-Essentials-Workshop/AzurePortal/2_AI_LLMs/README.md

 ------------------------------------------

 > Microsoft Fabric is a comprehensive data and analytics platform designed to unify various data operations and enhance AI capabilities.
+Fabric's OneLake datastore provides a unified data storage solution that supports differents data formats and sources.
+This feature simplifies data access and management, enabling efficient data preparation and model training.

 <details>
 <summary><b>List of References </b> (Click to expand)</summary>